A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 One US Exchange Sent More than $36.7 Million Directly to Criminals in 2020

 However, this exchange also sent $36.7 million worth of bitcoin directly to criminally associated addresses.
 These transactions could and should have been stopped by adequate AML software.
 These outgoing transactions directly to criminal sources highlight the importance of accurate blockchain analytics data.
 Many criminals don’t typically send directly to and from their criminally linked addresses when transacting with regulated exchanges, making the $36.7 million a conservative estimate of funds flowing through the exchange to the pockets of criminals.
 A vast majority of bad actors will move their funds at least one time.
-In fact, CipherTrace analysts found that a typical cryptocurrency exchange’s dark market exposure will typically double at two hops out (transactions once removed from the exchange).
+In fact, CipherTrace analysts found that a typical cryptocurrency exchange’s A Dark Market is a commercial website that operates via dark...
+More exposure will typically double at two hops out (transactions once removed from the exchange).
 In the case of this cryptocurrency exchange, dark market exposure more than tripled two hops out, according to CipherTrace data.

 US Exchanges Sent $41.2 Million Directly to Criminals